nodejs/node/doc/contributing/writing-tests.md

 To generate a test coverage report, see the
 [Test Coverage section of the Building guide][].

-Nightly coverage reports for the Node.js master branch are available at
+Nightly coverage reports for the Node.js `main` branch are available at
 <https://coverage.nodejs.org/>.

 [ASCII]: https://man7.org/linux/man-pages/man7/ascii.7.html